FOREX-Dollar gains, euro falls as energy drives currency swings

 +10.7990

-(Reporting by Herbert Lash in New York Additional reporting by Stefano Rebaudo Editing by William Maclean and Matthew Lewis)
+(Reporting by Herbert Lash in New York Additional reporting by Stefano Rebaudo Editing by William Maclean, Will Dunham and Matthew Lewis)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.